PeakIndicators/Getting-Started-On-Azure-ML/Documents/Train_Deploy_Model_AzureML_VSCode_Extension_GitHub.md

 Get the code for this tutorial by downloading and unzipping the [VS Code Tools for AI repository](https://github.com/microsoft/vscode-tools-for-ai/archive/master.zip) anywhere on your computer.

 ## Create a workspace
 The first thing you have to do to build an application in Azure Machine Learning is to create a workspace.
-A workspace contains the resources to train models as well as the trained models themselves.
-For more information, see [what is a workspace](https://docs.microsoft.com/en-us/azure/machine-learning/concept-workspace).
+A workspace is basically an instance of an Azure Machine Learning Studio, it contains the resources to train models as well as the trained models themselves.
+For more information, see [What is Azure ML Studio](../Documents/what-is-azure-ml-studio.md).

 1. On the Visual Studio Code activity bar, select the Azure icon to open the Azure Machine Learning view.
 &nbsp;
-2. Right-click your Azure subscription and select **Create Workspace** (if you already have a workspace you want to complete this tutorial on select your workspace and move on to the [next section](#CreateExperiment-1)).
+2. Right-click your Azure subscription and select **Create Workspace** (if you already have a workspace, which means an Azure Machine Learning Studio instance, that you want to complete this tutorial on, select it and move on to the [next section](#CreateExperiment-1)).

 ![](../Images/VS45.PNG)